 Every coffee drinker (or tea/hot chocolate drinker) should have a travel coffee mug, for travelling and when they’re at home.
-These coffee cups avoid the need for takeaway coffee cups, most of which aren’t recyclable and end up in landfill.
+They avoid the need for takeaway coffee cups, most of which aren’t recyclable and end up in landfill.

 I know I’m showing my true travel nerdery here, but if you’re not on the packing cubes bandwagon yet, then you are not a good traveller.

 But seriously, these little babies are great at keeping clothes organised.
 It’s the only way I travel now.
 I put all my tops in one cube, bottoms in another, dresses in another (and so on and so on).
 It means I’m not rifling through my whole suitcase trying to find one thing.
 I simply pull out my colour-coded (oh how nerdy do I sound?) packing cube and voilà!
 You can also keep dirty clothes away from your clean stuff.

 I most recently bought these Bagail packing cubes and really like them, but I also have a few Eagle Creek packing cubes.
 Peak Design also has highly rated packing cube products (although their products are on the higher price end).

 And don’t forget: roll your clothes before packing them!